 I hope these 7 tips will help with your fundraising gala.
 I invite you to share your thoughts and ideas by replying here with your comments.

-Look for my upcoming blog on Phase Four: Reflect – Evaluation Tips
+Look for Phase Four: Reflect – Evaluation Tips